Skip to main content

 Even when an administrator assumes that they have enabled support for

-a specific IP version on their authoritative DNS server, various
+a specific IP address family on their authoritative DNS server,

-misconfigurations may break the DNS delegation chain of a zone for
+various misconfigurations may break the DNS delegation chain of a

-that protocol and prevent any of its records from resolving for
+zone for that IP address family, preventing any of its records from

 No A/AAAA records for NS names:

-If all of the NS records for a zone in their parent zone have
+If all of the NS resource records (RR) for a zone in their parent

-either only A records or only AAAA records, then resolution via
+zone have either only A RRs or only AAAA RRs, then resolution via

-name is within the zone or below, a parent zone must contain both
+name is within the zone or below), a parent zone needs to contain

-IPv4 and IPv6 GLUE records, i.e., a parent must serve the
+both IPv4 and IPv6 glue records.
+A parent needs to serve the

-corresponding A and AAAA records as ADDITIONAL data when returning
+corresponding A and AAAA RRs in the additional section when

-is in-domain but the name does not contain corresponding A or AAAA
+but the child zone itself lacks corresponding A or AAAA RRs for

 Zone of sibling domain NSes not resolving:

-If the name from an NS record for a zone is sibling domain, the
+If the name from an NS RR for a zone is in a sibling domain, the

-corresponding zone must be resolvable via the IP version in
+corresponding zone needs to be resolvable via the IP address

-Parent zone not resolvable via one IP version:
+Parent zone not resolvable via one IP address family:

-For a zone to be resolvable via an IP version the parent zones up
+For a zone to be resolvable via an IP address family the parent

-to the root zone must be resolvable via that IP version as well.
+zones up to the root zone needs to be resolvable via that IP

-Any zone not resolvable via the concerned IP version breaks the
+address family as well.
+Any zone not resolvable via the concerned

 The above misconfigurations are not mutually exclusive.